Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/hardening-guides/ubuntu2404-server-lts-cis-l2-golden-image/file-integrity-validation-ubuntu2404-lts-cis-golden-image.md

 | **ISO 27001**  | - A.12.4: Logging and Monitoring  |
 |                | - A.14.2: Security in Development and Maintenance  |

-âœ… **AIDE enhances security posture by monitoring and alerting on unauthorized file changes.**
+✅ **AIDE enhances security posture by monitoring and alerting on unauthorized file changes.**

 ---